feipeng-huang/feipeng-huang.github.io/_pages/about.md

 I am a lifelong birder and enjoy [eBird](https://ebird.org/profile/NzMwNjE3) and [iNaturalist](https://www.inaturalist.org/people/feipenghuang).
 I love visiting [zoos](https://earth.google.com/earth/d/1CqdXVRN5cH5f6hwJjbmLc_wMujBjac0z?usp=sharing) and museums and being inspired by how they tell stories through exhibit design.

 I am part of the Bird Safe UMass Team.
-If you find a dead bird on UMass Amherst campus, please report it here <a href = "https://survey123.arcgis.com/share/baaeac377ed44a86967c9ea52619624e" target="_blank">[link]</a> I salvage birds and prepare them as study skins or spread wings for the UMass Natural History Collection.
+If you find a dead bird on UMass Amherst campus, please report it here <a href = "https://survey123.arcgis.com/share/baaeac377ed44a86967c9ea52619624e" target="_blank">[link]</a> I salvage dead birds and prepare them as study skins or spread wings for the UMass Natural History Collection.

 Contact: feipenghuang@umass.edu